ergoserv/handbook/README.md

 # ErgoServ Handbook

-Our collection of guides, recipes and scripts for helping you get things done, better.
+Our collection of guides, recipes, and scripts for helping you get things done better.
+Crafted by and used at [ErgoServ](https://www.ergoserv.com).

 ## Table of Contents